Helping You Thrive

 Students in Distress

-Students who are experiencing difficulty are referred by faculty, staff, or students to the Care Team, which identifies a representative best positioned to intervene and assist the student.
+Students experiencing difficulty may be referred by faculty, staff, students, or members of the public to the CARE Team, which then identifies the representative best positioned to intervene and support the student.

-The committee is charged with coordinating resources to assist referred students and help promote their overall health and well-being.
+The committee is responsible for coordinating on and off campus resources to support referred students and promote their overall health and well-being.

 Retention

-The University aims to develop and deliver comprehensive, coordinated services aimed at retaining students, under the leadership of the assistant dean of students, who reports to the vice president of student affairs.
+The University aims to develop and deliver comprehensive, coordinated services aimed at retaining students, under the leadership of the assistant vice president, who reports to the vice president of student affairs.

-The assistant dean of students will focus on students’ social and academic integration as well as their commitments to the institution; he or she also evaluates the effectiveness of student retention efforts in meeting the needs of students and achieving institutional goals.
+The assistant vice president will focus on students’ social and academic integration as well as their commitments to the institution; he or she also evaluates the effectiveness of student retention efforts in meeting the needs of students and achieving institutional goals.

 Professional Preparation